 One reason people end up with mushy quinoa is because they follow the directions on the back of the quinoa package.
 You’d think that a package of quinoa would have proper instructions, but low and behold, it doesn’t.

-I generally ignore the instructions to let the quinoa cook covered because that usually yields a mushy consistency.
 Second, to make perfect quinoa, be sure to use a 1:2 ratio of quinoa to water.
 Any more water and you’ll probably end up with a pile of mush instead of nice soft individual kernels of quinoa.

 Can you freeze cooked quinoa?
 How long will it keep in the fridge?

 Yes, you can absolutely freeze quinoa.
 Sometimes, I buy it pre-frozen when I’m feeling lazy.
 Once cooked, quinoa will keep in the fridge for 5-7 days or in the freezer for 3 months.

 Be sure to let the quinoa cool down completely before storing it in either the fridge or the freezer.
 Store it in an air tight container (or even a zip lock bag in the freezer) for best results.